Bonus Stuff

 -

-Request: Supervising + Surviving
+Supervising + Surviving Within Broken Systems

-On August 8th, 2025, from 9:30-4:30, join Tess and her co-presenter, Jessi Leader, as they explore how to navigate broken systems for both yourself and your supervisees.
+On August 8th, 2025, from 9:30-4:30, join Tess & Jessi Leader, as they explore how to navigate broken systems for both the supervisors ourselves and alongside our supervisees.
 This training will cover essential topics such as ethics, cultural humility, and legal statutes through the lens of liberation, embodiment, and community.
 Expect a day filled with experiential learning, including small and large group discussions, role play, embodiment practices, and creative expression.
-This training first launched in-person on 1/17/25 and it sold out!
-This training will be hosted in-person in MN.

 -